 I love the live edge details!

 The top of the table still isn’t perfectly flat but, I don’t mind it at all.
 Like Tony said it turned out alright.
 We can all sit on it with the family and the legs don’t spread apart 😅😂 !
-This DIY coffee table was a success!
-Will I be doing this again anytime soon?
+I guess this DIY coffee table wasn’t a complete flop!
+Overall I’m pretty happy with how it turned out. 🙂 Will I be doing this again anytime soon?
 Probably not!
 LOL! 😂 I don’t want to see or touch wood for a while!

 I know Tony already knows this but, I’ll say it anyway😊!
-There’s no way I could have done this without him!
+There’s no way I could have done this DIY coffee table without him!
 A huge thanks to my right hand #aka my husband!
 Also little Oleg helped a ton with my indecisiveness!
 Couldn’t have done it without my boys!